pramodkumarkarn/hugo-pk/content/blog/budgeting-for-agile-teams/index.md

 As organisations move away from thinking about **projects** with fixed budgets, scope  and timelines, focusing, _instead_, on long-running **digital services** that can evolve over time, teams need a way to see their actual expenses in the context of their plans and regularly update their forecasts and resource needs so everyone in the organisation can make timely, evidence-based decisions that keep delivery on track.

+Concepts like "[Beyond Budgeting](https://bbrt.org/the-beyond-budgeting-principles/)" are making this a reality.

 It's simply not cool anymore, to ask "how long will this project take and how much will you spend?"
 As agile ways of working become the norm a "project" can now take as long as you want it to and cost as much as you're willing to spend, all while guaranteeing reasonably good outcomes.

-It's far better to ask: What's your current burn-rate and what am I getting for that?
+It's far better to ask: What's your current burn-rate and what value are we getting for that?
 How much more do you need to deliver X?
 What about Y?
 What if we postpone that by 2 months?
 Or do slightly less?
 Or make it faster?
 Do you need more people?
 Or fewer?
 What does that look like?

 {{<wide_pic graph Resize "800x">}}